 Level 3: Further research skills, grant and paper writing – Students bring details of a draft paper and research question that they would like to work on at Level 3.
 The training workshops address ethical issues, designing questionnaires, interviews and on-line surveys, as well as, data management, quality control and writing a proposal for funding research.
 To be accepted on to level 3 students must be able to demonstrate how Level 1 & 2 PATS MECOR courses have advanced their research career.

 The first workshop was held in Blantyre, Malawi in 2007 and continued to be delivered there until 2009.
 From 2010 to 2015 the course was held at Brackenhurst International Conference Centre, Limuru, Kenya where the programme received invaluable support from the Kenya Medical Research Institute (KEMRI).
 In 2016 the course returned to Malawi and was held at the College of Medicine (CoM), Blantyre supported by staff at the Malawi Liverpool Wellcome Trust (MLW).
-The next PATS MECOR course will be held in Durban, South Africa from the 16th - 20th April 2018 with Dr Kevin Mortimer as the new course director.
+In 2018, the course was held at Umhlanga Rocks, Durban, South Africa with Dr Kevin Mortimer as the new course director.
 In 2019, the course was held in Dar es Salaam, Tanzania.

 We are pleased to announce that funding has been secured from NIHR Global Health Research Unit on Lung Health and Tuberculosis in Africa at LSTM, the MRC GCRF Lung Health in Africa across the life course grant and the Aldama Foundation which will allow us to run PATS MECOR for the next 4 years.
 PATS MECOR is led by PATS through the PATS EXCO.